A theoretical analysis of Guyon's toy volatility model: Abstract

 \section{Abstract}

-We provide a thorough analysis of the path-dependent volatility model introduced by Guyon~\cite{G17}, proving existence and uniqueness of a strong solution, characterising its behaviour at boundary points, and deriving large deviations estimates.
-We further develop a numerical algorithm in order to jointly calibrate S\&P 500 and VIX market data.
+We provide a thorough analysis of the path-dependent volatility model introduced by Guyon~\cite{G17}, proving existence and uniqueness of a strong solution, characterising its behaviour at boundary points, providing asymptotic closed-form option prices as well as deriving small-time behaviour estimates.